 Student organizations provide many events and programs for the campus community.
 This section is intended as a first step in planning a program.
 Programming takes careful planning.
 Many events or activities will have special regulations and policies to follow.
 In addition, other services or resources may be available to student groups depending on the details of a particular event.
 Student organizations are strongly encouraged to seek programming advice as early as possible in the planning process.
-Program planning assistance is available from the Office of Student Activities located on the first floor of the Strebel Student Center.
+Program planning assistance is available from the Office of Student Living and College Engagement located on the first floor of the Strebel Student Center.

 - The first thing to do when planning an event is to ask yourself and the organization some questions:

 - Why you are putting on the event?

 - What do you want to achieve by having this program?

 - What are your organizational goals and how does this event help you meet them?

 - Do you have enough people and resources to organize the event?

 - Are your members enthusiastic about organizing this event?

 - Is there enough time to organize the event and for publicity items to be created and distributed so that it will be effective?

 - Is there a need or interest for the program on campus or in the community?